Cosys-Lab/Cosys-AirSim/docs/install_linux.md

 ### [Optional] Setup Remote Control (Multirotor Only)

-A remote control is required if you want to fly manually.
+A remote control is required if you want to fly the drones manually.
 See the [remote control setup](remote_control.md) for more details.

 Alternatively, you can use [APIs](apis.md) for programmatic control or use the so-called [Computer Vision mode](image_apis.md) to move around using the keyboard.